 The CHAIRMAN.
-Your entire statement will be in the record, as will Mr. McMinn's and Ms. Sloan's also.
+Your entire statement will be in the record, as

 Mr. Fox.
 Thank you.
 The American manufacturers have an enormous stake in the successful negotiation of an expanded trade agreement with Canada, whether it is called free trade or something else.
 The board of directors of NAM 2 months ago unanimously approved a broad-scale negotiation with Canada and established the proviso that such a negotiation could take place and could be approved, only if it met the economic interests of the United States; and we think that it is possible that may be done.